0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Performance Tricks

-// Swap without temp variable a = a ^ b; // a = 1010 ^ 1100 = 0110 b = a ^ b; // b = 0110 ^ 1100 = 1010 (original a) a = a ^ b; // a = 0110 ^ 1010 = 1100 (original b) // Count set bits (Brian Kernighan's algorithm) int countBits(int n) { int count = 0; while (n) { n &= (n - 1); // Clear rightmost set bit count++; } return count; } // Round up to next power of 2 int nextPowerOf2(int n) { n--; n |= n >> 1; n |= n >> 2; n |= n >> 4; n |= n >> 8; n |= n >> 16; return n + 1; }
+// Swap without temp variable a = a ^ b; // a = 1010 ^ 1100 = 0110 b = a ^ b; // b = 0110 ^ 1100 = 1010 (original a) a = a ^ b; // a = 0110 ^ 1010 = 1100 (original b) // Count set bits (Brian Kernighan's algorithm) int countBits(int n) { int count = 0; while (n) { n &= (n - 1); count++; } return count; } // Round up to next power of 2 int nextPowerOf2(int n) { n--; n |= n >> 1; n |= n >> 2; n |= n >> 4; n |= n >> 8; n |= n >> 16; return n + 1; }

 IP Address & Network Calculator

 IP addresses are fundamentally binary but displayed in decimal dotted notation.
 Understanding the binary representation is crucial for subnetting and network configuration.
+This calculator handles every CIDR from /0 to /32, including the special /31 point-to-point and /32 host-route cases.

 ๐ŸŒ IP Address Multi-Base Converter